This section describes using

 $ dune install [PACKAGE]...

 This command takes a list of package names to install.
-If no packages are specified, Dune will install all the packages available in the workspace.
-When several build contexts are specified via a dune-workspace file, the installation will be performed in all the build contexts.
+If no packages are specified, Dune will install all available packages in the workspace.
+When several build contexts are specified via a dune-workspace file, Dune performs the installation in all the build contexts.

 - if an explicit